Subaru Legacy (third generation): North America

-Available only for 2000, the Brighton was the lowest trim level of the legacy wagon available.
+Available only for 2000 in the United States and 2001 in Canada, the Brighton was the lowest trim level of the legacy wagon available.
 It came standard with a 165 hp SOHC EJ252 and a 5-speed manual transmission, rear drum brakes, steel wheels with hubcaps, an AM/FM radio and cassette, and other basic features but lacked roof rails, a tachometer, wiring for keyless entry, power locks, cruise control, and some other features that were available on the L trim.